Part 9: How To Answer Comprehension Questions

 Step 4: Read the text for relevant information and techniques

-Now we need to reread the poem with an eye to the questions and the information we need to answer them.
+Now reread the poem with the questions in mind and look for the information we need to answer them.

-Let’s see what the key information is for each question:
+Here’s the key information you need for each question:

 1. The consequences of not holding onto dreams are they die and: